Geometric realizability of epimorphisms to curve orbifold groups: Serre's question in for curve orbifold groups

 Fundamental groups of complements of irreducible projective plane curves of degrees up to 5 are known to be finite with the only exception of the quintic shown in Example~\ref{exam:quintic} (see~\cite{Degtyarev-quintic} for the calculation of fundamental groups for degree 5, the other cases are well known in the literature), which is not a hyperbolic triangle group: if it was, it would satisfy property \NINF\ by Lemma~\ref{lem:FgroupNINF}.
-This contradicts the fact that it has a non-trivial finitely generated normal subgroup of infinite index, namely the central subgroup generated by the central element $v$ in the presentation~\eqref{eq:G237}. \end{proof}
+This contradicts the fact that it has a non-trivial finitely generated normal subgroup of infinite index, namely the central subgroup generated by the central element $v$ in the presentation~\eqref{eq:G237}.
+Hence, we reach a contradiction if $d\leq 5$.

-The problem of realization of a given group as the fundamental group of a smooth quasi-projective variety is known as Serre's question.
-In Figure~\ref{fig:serre} we discuss Serre's question for curve complements in $\PP^2$ for the family of (open and closed) curve orbifold groups.

-Realizations for the top-left case can be found in~\cite[Thm.
-1.2]{ji-Eva-orbifold} and Example~\ref{ex:Oka2}.
-A proof of the top-right case can be found in~\cite[Cor.
-3.14]{ji-Eva-orbifold}.
-The bottom row follows from the discussion given in this section.